 As the domestic courts have not applied the criteria laid down by the ECtHR, it held that the interference with the applicant’s right to freedom of expression was not “necessary in a democratic society”.
 The Court awarded the applicant EUR 1,603.58 in respect of pecuniary damage and EUR 10,000 in respect of non-pecuniary damage, plus any tax that may be chargeable.

 Decision direction

+The decision expanded the right to freedom of expression by reaffirming that limited restrictions can be applied in matters of public interest.
+The court emphasized the need to protect journalists when they present accurate information of general interest in good faith.
+Information presented must be considered under the factual context of the case.
+Value judgments published should be assessed in light of the public interest and contribution of the statement to public debate, the higher level of scrutiny allowed to public officials, and the content and form of the article.